Thursday, 12 January 2023

 Wednesday, 4 January 2023

-Mittlerer Zugkraftwagen Sd.Kfz.7 8t KM m11 Holzpritsche Chapter 2: Building the Trumpeter kit 01507
+Sd.Kfz.7.
+Mittlerer Zugkraftwagen 8t KM m11 Holzpritsche.
+Building the Trumpeter kit 01507

-The additions to my build are a Quick Wheel resin front wheel set, the headlights have been replaced with the small 'later' style and the overall look of the cargo tilt has been improved with VMS paper and shaper and integrated into the kit's tilt cover moulding.
-It was painted with MRP lacquer paints and weathered with MIG enamels and Abtielung oils.
+The only aftermarket addition to my build is a Quick Wheel resin front wheel set.
+The headlamps have been replaced with the smaller 'final' style taken from another axis softskin.
+The overall look of the cargo tilt has been improved with VMS paper and shaper and integrated into the kit's tilt cover moulding.
+It was painted with MRP & Tamiya lacquers, Tamiya and Valleo acrylics, and with AK enamels, MIG pigments, and Abtielung oils